aurimas13/Communication-of-Services/README.md

 # Logo

-The logo of the Communication between two services can be found [here](https://github.com/aurimas13/Communication-of-services/blob/main/Public/Photo/communication.jpeg).
+The logo of the communication between two services can be found [here](https://github.com/aurimas13/Communication-of-services/blob/main/Public/Photo/communication.jpeg).

 # License